ocpi/ocpi-tool/README.md

   * Support for more output formats, like CSV, or documentation of ways to use `jq` to make these

   * Whatever you think of.
 Pull requests welcome!

+## Copyright and acknowledgements

+The contents of this repository are © 2023 EV Roaming Foundation, except the contents of [src/schemas](src/schemas), which are based on those in [ChargeMap's OCPI implementation](https://github.com/ChargeMap/ocpi-protocol).
+The parts of which the EV Roaming Foundation holds the copyright are licensed to you under the [MIT license](LICENSE).